KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 ```

 #### Step 5.
-Configure dictation in the keyboard extension
+Add dictation to the keyboard extension

-To configure dictation for a keyboard extension, just set up the **dictationContext** with the app-specific config we just created:
+To configure dictation for the keyboard extension, set up the **dictationContext** with the app-specific config we just created:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {